Tips & Tricks

 How does publishing work?

 Publishing notes is a way to share notes on the web for others to read.
-You can use the new info panel to publish a note to the web.
-Just tap the Info panel icon when viewing a note, then tap Publish.
+Just tap the Action panel icon (the ellipsis icon) when viewing a note, then tap Publish.
 Within seconds you’ll be able to share a link to get the word out.
-To publish a note using the web app, click on the ellipsis icon and then click on Publish.

 What’s the maximum length of a note?